torstenboettjer/pcap-analysis/docs/physical_topology.md

 ## Extracting host identifiers

-Tools like Wireshark are invaluable for analyzing PCAP files.
-They provide powerful filtering and dissection capabilities to examine the headers and payloads of different Layer 3 protocols:
+Network Tools like [Wireshark](https://www.wireshark.org/) and [scapy](https://scapy.net/) provide filtering and dissection capabilities to examine the headers and payloads of different Layer 3 protocols:

 * **Filtering by Protocol** allow to filter the capture to focus on specific Layer 3 protocols (e.g., ip, icmp, arp, ospf, bgp, igmp).
 * **Examining Packet Details** that dissects the headers of each protocol, allowing you to easily view the source and destination IP addresses, protocol-specific fields, and payload data.
 * **Following Streams** for connection-oriented protocols (though less common at pure Layer 3), you can follow streams to see the sequence of packets exchanged between specific logical endpoints.
 * **Using Display Filters** create more complex filters to look for packets containing specific IP addresses or within certain IP ranges.

-Analyzing a PCAP file and focusing on Layer 3 protocols, cloud engineers extract a wealth of logical identifiers that help understand the network topology, communication patterns, and the identities of the communicating devices.
+Cloud engineers extract logical identifiers to understand the network topology, communication patterns, and the identities of the communicating devices.
 However, these are logical identifiers; mapping them to physical machines often requires additional context or correlation with other information like ARP tables or network inventory data.

 # Network Topology